ddkwork/x64dbgMCP/README.md

 **Model Context Protocol for x64dbg**

-A comprehensive MCP server that can bridge various LLMS with the x64dbg debugger, providing direct access to debugging functionality through natural language.
+A MCP server that can bridge various LLMS with the x64dbg debugger, providing direct access to debugging functionality through natural language.

 ## Features